A vision of learning

 Ruth Gee became principal in 1989 following the retirement of Principal Webster.

-Ruth Gee initiated a range of curriculum developments with new undergraduate degrees in Field Biology & Habitat Management, Communication & Media, and Organisation & Management Studies.
+Ruth Gee initiated a range of curriculum developments, with new undergraduate degrees in Field Biology and Habitat Management, Communication and Media, and Organisation and Management Studies.

-A new phase of investment in the Ormskirk campus commenced in 1993 with the construction of the Forest Court student residences and the Learning Resources Centre (now the University Library), replacing the 1971 library (now the Student Information Centre).
+of investment in the Ormskirk campus commenced in 1993 with the construction of the Forest Court student residences and the Learning Resources Centre (now the Law and Psychology building), replacing the 1971 library (now the Student Administration Centre).